Quick Skillet Fried Salmon Patties

 Instructions

-- Preheat your pan or cast iron skillet.
-Add oil of your choice, such as avocado oil.
+- Preheat a 12-inch frying pan or cast iron skillet over medium heat.
+Add 3tablespoons frying oil of your choice, such as avocado oil.
+Use more if necessary, to cover the bottom of the pan.

-- Put all the ingredients in a medium sized bowl and mix well.
+- Add all remaining ingredients in a medium sized bowl and stir with a spoon to combine.

-- Add patties to pan or skillet and fry on one side for 3-5 minutes or until golden brown.
+- Add patties to pan or skillet.
+Fry on one side for 3-5 minutes or until golden brown.
+Use a heat-safe spatula to flip the cakes over and continue cooking for 3-5 minutes.

 Notes